LaunchCodeEducation/visual-oauth/README.md

 - use the tool in your browser
 - feel free to poke around the code, add logs and make changes to see how it impacts the flow
-  - you will want to run the servers separately (see below) when tinkering
+  - you will want need to run the servers separately (see below) when tinkering
 - the react client has a lot of UI components that can be confusing to navigate
-  - all of the steps themselves are labeled `src/components/#-StepName.js` all of the OAuth related logic is in these
+  - all of the OAuth related logic is in the `src/client/src/steps/#-StepName.js` files
   - steps 1 and 2 are client-side (front-end)
 - the api is simple to navigate and has comments
   - steps 3-5 are server-side (back-end)